Search by Provider Name

 COMMUNITY BUILDERS PROGRAM

-Provides minor home and critical safety repairs for homeowners who are older adults or adults with disabilities.
-REACH staff, volunteers, and subcontractors complete repairs as resources are available.
-Services may include home assessments, smoke/fire alarms, carbon monoxide detectors, bathroom safety aids, minor plumbing repairs, minor electrical repairs, address housing code violations and yard nuisances, and assist with referrals to other home repair programs.
+Provides minor home and critical safety repairs for homeowners.
+Staff, volunteers, and subcontractors complete repairs as resources are available.
+Services may include home assessments, smoke/fire alarms, carbon monoxide detectors, bathroom safety aids, address housing code violations, yard nuisances, minor plumbing and electrical repairs.
+Also assists with referrals to other home repair programs.

 4150 S Moody Avenue